alexdiliberto/ember-transformicons/README.md

 ```

 ## Usage
-Usage is very simple.
-Add the transformicon you want from within your any template in your application.
+Add the transformicon you want to any template in your application.

 Global optional parameters:
   * `animation` string - Set the menu animation type.
 If you do not provide a specific type for an icon category, then a default type will simply be provided for you.